The International Investigations Review: Switzerland

 There are certain criminal provisions that need to be considered in an investigation abroad having a nexus to Switzerland.

 The second is the ban on divulging Swiss business secrets to foreign entities and states pursuant to Article 273 CC.
-A 'Swiss business secret' is any information of commercial value that is not in the public domain outside Switzerland and that typically relates to a business domiciled in Switzerland.86 It applies also to the intra-group and cross-border disclosure of business secrets from a subsidiary to the parent company.
+A 'Swiss business secret' is any information of commercial value that is not in the public domain outside Switzerland and that typically relates to a business domiciled in Switzerland.97 It applies also to the intra-group and cross-border disclosure of business secrets from a subsidiary to the parent company.
 Even the inadvertent cross-border disclosure of facts may constitute a violation of Swiss business secrecy.
-Further, Article 47 of the Banking Act sanctions the duty on banks to keep private information about their clients confidential (often referred to as bank secrecy).
-The purpose of the provision is to safeguard the privacy of the client; it is not a confidentiality privilege of the bank.
-The Federal Supreme Court recently ruled that Article 47 of the Banking Act does not apply to subsidiaries of Swiss banks abroad.87
+Further, Article 47 of the Banking Act sanctions the duty on banks to keep private information about their clients and their clients' financial affairs (often referred to as bank secrecy).
+Financial institutions other than banks are subject to similar confidentiality duties.98

 Article 162 CC makes it an offence to reveal a business secret that has to be guarded pursuant to a statutory or contractual obligation.

-In Swiss law, attorney–client privilege is expressly guaranteed by the Attorneys Act88 and any breach is sanctioned by criminal law.89 However, the concept of legal privilege is fairly narrow and does not (yet) encompass legal advice from in-house counsel or external legal experts who are not members of the Swiss Bar.90 A recent proposal for amendments to the Swiss Code on Civil Procedure contains a new Article 160a, which – if enacted – extends legal privilege to in-house counsel and their team for 'attorney-specific' work performed under the auspices of a person who attained a domestic bar registration or equivalent permit for attorney work.91
+In Swiss law, attorney–client privilege is expressly guaranteed by the Attorneys Act99 and any breach is sanctioned by criminal law.100 However, the concept of legal privilege is fairly narrow and does not (yet) encompass legal advice from in-house counsel or external legal experts who are not members of the Swiss Bar.101 A recent proposal for amendments to the Swiss Code on Civil Procedure contains a new Article 160a, which – if enacted – extends legal privilege to in-house counsel and their team for 'attorney-specific' work performed under the auspices of a person who attained a domestic bar registration or equivalent permit for attorney work.102

 Year in review